timothymarois/template-laravel-app/README.md

 - ❌ Example: Login controller and routes
 - ❌ Example: Logout
 - ❌ Example: Pagination (with filters)
----

 ### Auto-imports

-Simplifies the import if reusable functionality.
-Thes packages will auto-import components, stores and other reusable methods.
+Saves you time by simplifying the import of reusable stores, components and functionality by auto-importing.

+**Note:** Since this will auto-import components based on their name, keep in mind of same name components across the application.

 - ✅ [Auto-imports](https://github.com/unplugin/unplugin-auto-import)
 - ✅ [Auto-import Vue Components](https://github.com/unplugin/unplugin-vue-components)